 Harmlessness (Sila) : the aspiration to live fearlessly, harmlessly and skilfully in harmony with the Five Universal Precepts; using these great gifts to prevent relapse and to reduce the harm in our own life and within our communities.

-Loving-kindness (Metta) : the regular practice of loving-kindness meditation to lift my self-esteem and promote my well-being, and the well-being of all those around me.
+Wise Heartedness (Metta / Karuna / Mudita / Upekkha) : the regular practice of loving-kindness, compassion, joy and equanimity to lift my self-esteem and promote my well-being, and the well-being of all those around me.

 Forgiveness (Khama) : the regular practice of forgiveness meditation to skillfully examine and let go of the past; healing my present and embracing my future – whatever it holds.

-Meditation (Bhāvanā) and Mindfulness (Sati) : the regular practice of mindfulness meditation of body, mind and feelings to support my recovery.
+Mindfulness (Sati) and Meditation (Bhāvanā) : the regular practice of mindfulness of experience and meditation of body, mind and feelings to support my new life.

 Admirable Friends & Spiritual Fellowship (Kalyāna-mittatā) : join a support group or start your own.
 Admirable friendship, admirable companionship, admirable camaraderie is actually the whole of the spiritual life.